ChristopherBartz/chori/README.md

 ## Lofty Ditherings

-the amateur musings of a musical amateur
+The amateur musings of a musical amateur

+### Coming soon